caseytrombley/joke-app/answers.md

 Can they be avoided?
 No, not really but they could be put into a utility function or plugin to separate concerns.
 Here it seemed appropriate to keep together because I wanted to submit and persist the joke and it's handled in a predictable way.

+### Also one more thing...
+I only chose to persist to localStorage as a temporary solution.
+In a future improvement, I would like to use a database and proper backend setup, but for now I was focused on developing the front end so it's sort of a prototype persistence of jokes.